gvtulder/elasticdeform/README.md

 each pixel in the input image.
 The input image is then deformed using the displacement vectors and a spline interpolation.

+In addition to the normal, forward deformation, this package also provides a function that can backpropagate the gradient through the deformation.
+This makes it possible to use the deformation as a layer in a convolutional neural network.

 Installation
 ------------